Health screening - men age 65 and older

 - Have your hearing tested if you have symptoms of hearing loss.

-- Get a tetanus-diphtheria booster every 10 years.
+- Tetanus-diphtheria: have a booster (or Tdap) every 10 years

 LUNG CANCER SCREENING